dermotduffy/frigate-hass-card/README.md

 <details>
   <summary>Expand: Using all dependent cameras with birdseye</summary>

 This example shows events for all other cameras when `birdseye` is selected.
-This is just a shortcut to naming all other cameras.
+This is just a shortcut for naming all other cameras.

 ```yaml
 [...]